What is the VIX?

 - The VIX is finally derived by multiplying the standard deviation (volatility) by 100

 The calculation explains that the VIX is simply Volatility times 100.
-As such, when the VIX reading is 20, it basically means that the 30-day annualized volatility is 20%.
+As such, when the VIX reading is 20, it basically means that the 30-day annualised volatility is 20%.

 Trading the VIX

-The CBOE introduced the first exchange-traded VIX futures contract on its exchange on March 24, 2004.
-In February 2005, VIX trading options were also launched and have now become one of the most traded assets on the CBOE exchange.
+The first exchange-traded VIX futures contract was introduced on March 24, 2004.
+In February 2005, VIX options were also launched and have now become one of the most traded assets on the derivatives market.
 Due to the typically negative correlation with the stock market, VIX options and futures have served as a natural hedge for positions in the stock and indices market.

-Away from the futures and options market, AvaTrade enables investors to trade the VIX in a revolutionary manner.
-The index is offered as the Inverse VIX ETN (VXX), giving traders the lucrative chance of maximizing potential profitability in a risk-controlled environment.
+Away from the futures and options trading market, AvaTrade enables investors to trade the VIX in a revolutionary manner.
+The index is offered as the Inverse VIX ETN (VXXB), giving traders the lucrative chance of maximizing potential profitability in a risk-controlled environment.

 Advantages of Trading the VIX with AvaTrade

-Trading the VXX on AvaTrade provides the following advantages:
+Trading the VXXB on AvaTrade provides the following advantages:

 - Up to leveraged trading on the VIX